 According to the International Energy Agency, renewable power capacity is set to expand by 50% between 2019 and 2024.
 This increase of 1,200 GW is equivalent to the current total power capacity of the United States.
 Solar is expected to account for nearly 60% of the anticipated growth and onshore wind 25%.

 Steel will play an important role in all renewables, including and especially solar and wind.
-Each new MW of solar power requires between 35 to 45 tons of steel, and each new MW of wind power requires 120 to 180 tons of steel.
+Each new MW of solar power requires between 35 to 45 tons of steel, and each new MW of wind power requires *120 to 180 tons of steel. *Applies only to steel in offshore wind foundations.

 The solar market is divided into two areas.
 The first are smaller-scale rooftop panels mounted on homes, museums and stadiums.
 The second is utility-scale projects, which are larger consumers of steel.
 These plants produce a standard 100 to 300 MW of energy while some in development are approaching 1000 MW.